riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 machine_learning
 ```

-When your database becomes active, you’ll see its information appear above.
+When your database becomes active, its information appears above.
 Once complete, continue in the next section.

 ## 2 Use the Astra data loader to upload your own dataset
 The Astra data loader is good for smaller sets of data (under 40MB), or data used for experimenting and testing.